petk/php-build-system/docs/evolution.md

   ```
 </details>

-## 1998
+## PHP 2.0 (1998)

-PHP quickly grew and a new version was created - PHP 2 (PHP/FI) with Autoconf
+PHP quickly grew and a new version was created - PHP 2.0 (PHP/FI) with Autoconf
-configure script.
+2.9 based configure script.

-## 1999
+## PHP 4.0 (2000)

-Support for building external PHP extensions using a PEAR-based tool `phpize`
+In 1999, support for building external PHP extensions using a PEAR-based tool
-was added to PHP.
+`phpize` was added to PHP which became available in 2000 in the PHP 4.0 release.
+Autoconf minimum required version was set to `2.13`.

-## 2002
+## PHP 4.3 (2002)

-Build system gets rewritten and modernized for the Autoconf versions available.
+Build system gets rewritten and modernized for the Autoconf versions available
+at the time.
 Dependency on Automake has been removed.

-## 2003
+## PHP 5.0 (2004)

-PHP gets new additional Windows dedicated build system for building PHP on
+In 2003, a new additional Windows dedicated build system for building PHP on
-Windows systems.
+Windows systems was developed and added to PHP 5.0 released in 2004.
+Freedesktop's `pkg-config` tool was optionally used in PHP Autotools-based *nix
+build system to find the OpenSSL dependency on the system.

 ## 2008